discindo/discindo-org/content/post/2024-09-20-using-uv-to-manage-environment-for-a-python-shiny-app-and-set-up-a-workflow-to-publish-it-to-posit-connect/index.en.md

 ## It all starts with a notification

-A couple of weeks ago I got a notification from LinkedIn.
+A couple of weeks ago, I got a notification from LinkedIn.
 Unlike the usual notifications, this was not from an anonymous recruiter viewing my profile.
 It was a post by [Russ Hyde](https://www.jumpingrivers.com/authors/russ-hyde/) who was looking for examples on how to organize the code in a Python Shiny app.
 He bumped into my repository on the [topic](https://github.com/novica/pyshinywikidata).
-For the curious, there is also an accompanying [blog post](/post/packaging-a-python-shiny-app/) where where I describe a simple approach to package a Python Shiny app.
+For the curious, there is also an accompanying [blog post](/post/packaging-a-python-shiny-app/) where I describe a simple approach to package a Python Shiny app.

 It was a great reminder that I should look into my previous work, as I was